Morocco Travel Tips: The Complete First-Time Visitor’s Guide

 Negotiation is social performance, not deception.

-❌ Do NOT impose Western feminism narratives
+❌ Do NOT impose Western feminist narratives

 Amazigh societies historically had powerful matriarchs —